Rival420/FireFly/README.md

 `http://<backend_ip>:8000/api/discover?protocol=upnp&timeout=5&mdns_service=_services._dns-sd._udp.local.`

 Contributing
 Contributions are welcome!
 Please feel free to open issues or submit pull requests.
-When contributing, try to follow the modular design
+When contributing, try to follow the modular design  of the project so that new discovery protocols or front-end enhancements integrate smoothly.